 “He stood up to his step-mom.
 They were going to send him to The Program.
 I hid him at my house until the guards who came to pick him up had left.
 It got to me that no one really cared about him before.
 We really clicked, and he talked his folks into not sending him away.”

 “You waved your magic wand and the guards vanished, poof.?”

 “Totally wrong.
 He just knew my weakness for rescuing the abandoned.
 He’d plotted the whole hideout thing.
 When he found out I also wanted the band thing to happen, we just clicked.
 Once he had a reprieve from drug rehab, we started singing and playing guitar together.”

 “No way.
 I can see how much electricity you generate together.
 It’s pretty obvious what’s going on.
 Jace’s a totally different person.
 If I was gay, I’d want to be in on it too.’

-I’d never really talked with Michael before.
-He and his dad were alike in that they were intelligent but didn’t try to impress you.
-I wanted to talk about Jace and me, but the Joey rule prohibited it.
-I knew he really liked us as we were, happy to be part of the band thing.
-What was weird was hoping his dad would react the same way.
-I showed Michael the lyrics I had worked on.
-He didn’t try to change anything, as if he had no opinion, other than he liked a line or didn’t.
-It was perfect criticism.
+I’ve never really talked with Michael before.
+He and his dad are alike in that they’re intelligent but don’t try to impress you.
+I want to talk about Jace and me, but the Joey rule prohibits it.
+I know he really likes us as we are, happy to be part of the band thing.
+What’s weird is hoping his dad will react the same way.
+I show Michael the lyrics I worked on.
+He doesn’t try to change anything, as if he has no opinion, other than he likes a line or doesn’t.
+It’s perfect criticism.

 they gave us up for dead,